3rdRingwood/3rdringwood.github.io/waiting_list/index.md

     _Note: Parents coming into the Group need to commit to taking up their role before their child is accepted._

 3. With older siblings already in our Scout Group._ (N.B.
-Except Beaver section which carries a long waiting list of children, many of whom have been registered on it for years - since birth in some cases!
-Apart from conditions 1 and 2 above, places in Beaver section will be offered strictly in date order)_
+Except Squirrel and Beaver sections which carries a long waiting list of children, many of whom have been registered on it for years - since birth in some cases!
+Apart from conditions 1 and 2 above, places in Squirrel and Beaver sections will be offered strictly in date order)_

 4. Who are already in Scouting and have moved into Ringwood from further afield.